JOBS DONE

 (15) Develop an international purchasing department as a model department and training location.

-(16) Make several facilities achieve outstanding results for security and safety in one year.
+(16) Make several facilities achieve outstanding results for security and safety in just one year.

-(20) Direct the preparation of annual budgets coordinated for several facilities and negotiate the budgets with Corporate Finances.
+(20) Direct the preparation of annual budgets coordinated for several facilities, and negotiate the budgets with Corporate Finances.

 (22) Set standards to create a good image in the four communities of operations of a company, as well as before local, state and federal government agencies.